marioortizmanero/nullderef.com/.github/ISSUE_TEMPLATE/new-post-idea.md

 - [ ] Create an issue for the comments
 - [ ] Add at least one image for previews when sharing
-- [ ] Make sure there's no section for "Introduction" or similars (it'll mess up the post preview)
+- [ ] Make sure it doesn't start with section such as "Introduction" (it'll mess up the post preview)
 - Add the following metadata fields:
   + [ ] title
   + [ ] description